thetauk/tauk-webdriver-python/README.md

 This will download the Tauk Assistant binary to your `.tauk` directory, which will be in `~/.tauk` by default, unless you have specified a custom path.

 To use the Tauk Assistant as part of a test execution you can configure it in your `TaukConfig`.
-The Tauk Python package will check your `.tauk` directory for the Tauk Assistant binary, but you can alternatively provide the absolute path to the Tauk Assistant binary as an environment variable.
+You can specify the location of the Tauk Assistant binary from your `TaukConfig` or provide it as an environment variable.
+If the Tauk Python Package does not find your Tauk Assistant binary in either of these two locations, it will check if the Tauk Assistant exists in your `PATH`.